Queen of spades: Card reading

 In cartomancy, the queen of spades is considered to be a sign of intelligence.
 It is representative of judgment that is practical, logical, and intellectual.
 It represents a woman who is creative and makes her plans ahead of time.

+Encoding

+The queen of spades is encoded into Unicode with the code point U+1F0AD, as part of the playing cards Unicode block.